 National Theatre for Children

 Each year, we sponsor numerous live theatre shows presented by the Minneapolis-based National Theatre for Children!
 (NTC).
 NTC tours the United States presenting lively, interactive educational half-hour shows.
 NTC dedicates itself to educating young people on important and timely energy-related topics.
 Coined with printed curriculum materials and teacher guides, these imaginative and customized presentations effectively reach the students, teachers, and parents.
 NTC is offered to all schools each year at no cost.
+National Theatre for Children (NTC) is an award-winning educational program that uses storytelling to put a fresh spin on learning, and we’re proud to offer this resource at no cost to our local schools.

 Watts Up!
 Meter